TuxVinyards/quickemu-mod/README.md

 sudo cp quickemu-tools /usr/bin/qtools

 ```
+You can also edit the .conf files to create individual mouse click starts for qwrap via your file manager from your VM folder.

 Read the qmod main file & settings file for further details on location and other features.